Streams

 Basic Stream workflow is as follows:

-- Create or fetch a Stream Room.
+- Create or get an existing Stream Room.

 - Join the Stream Room.